Skip to content

 Lifetime stocks and shares ISAs

 As with a cash Lifetime ISA, you can save up to £4,000 tax-free per tax year and benefit from the 25% government bonus.
 The difference is that rather than putting your money in a cash saving scheme, a stocks and shares Lifetime ISA is an opportunity to invest in stock market assets, also known as equities.
 While there is a chance for your investment to grow, an equity-linked ISA also comes with risk.
-It means your money could fall in value as well as rise – so you could lose money if the stock market falls.
+It means your stocks and shares could fall in value as well as rise – so you could lose money if the stock market falls.

+📣 Did you know?
 From April 2027 only £12,000 of your £20,000 annual ISA contribution allowance can be saved in cash.
 The rest must be invested in stocks and shares.
 This does not apply to people aged 66 or over, who can continue to save their full ISA allowance in cash if they wish.

 The pros and cons of Lifetime ISAs